HumanCellAtlas/data-store-monitor/README.md

-#
+#  data-store-monitor

- is a monitoring plugin for the [DataStore](https://github.com/HumanCellAtlas/data-store)
+This is a monitoring plugin for the [DataStore](https://github.com/HumanCellAtlas/data-store)

 ## DSS-Authentication:
 Due to the DSS requiring authentication for the /Subscription endpoint we must create a service account with GCP